Solution of all quartic matrix models: The setup

-then $G(x,y)$ originally defined only on the (shifted) spectrum of $E$ extends to a sectionally holomorphic function which satisfies the integral equation\footnote{Strictly speaking, we should write $\int_{-\epsilon}^{\Lambda^2+\epsilon}$ for the integrals in (\ref{eq:Gint}) and (\ref{eq:Gintsym}).}
+then $G(x,y)$ originally defined only on the (shifted) spectrum of $E$ extends\footnote{Such an extensions are instrumental to relate to spectal curces in topological recursion \cite{Eynard:2007kz, Eynard:2016yaa}.
+For the present case, this extension is discussed in detail in sec.~3.1 of \cite{Branahl:2020yru}.} to a sectionally holomorphic function which satisfies the non-linear integral equation